bbauska/meta-react-basics/README.md

 the sidebar components.
 To demonstrate this,

-I don&apos;t need to move all the code from
+I don't need to move all the code from

 the index.CSS file.
-Instead, I&apos;ll just
+Instead, I'll just

 focus on the style is related to the